Anomalous diffusion due to hindering by mobile obstacles undergoing Brownian motion or Orstein-Ulhenbeck processes: RESULTS

-The previous section showed that poor statistics and finite size effects encountered in typical experimental or numerical contexts may generate the appearance of pseudo-scaling laws with crowding-dependent exponents in the anomalous regime.
-This explains many of the disagreements between theory on the one hand and experimental and simulation reports on the other hand.
-However, several points remain unexplained, such as the reports of anomalous exponent values that are much {\it smaller} than the value expected at the percolation threshold~\citep{Murase2004} (see Introduction), although the latter is predicted to be the minimal accessible value.
-In this section, we examine the influence of obstacle mobility on the anomalous regime.

-Figure~\ref{fig:MSDMov1}A show simulations similar to those of Fig.~\ref{fig:MSDnormal}A with obstacle density close to the percolation threshold (excluded volume fraction $\theta=0.418$) but where obstacles move by Brownian diffusion.
-The reference curve in this figure is the red curve, that corresponds to $D_{\mathrm{obs}}=0$ i.e. immobile obstacles.
-The diffusion coefficient of the obstacles then progressively increases up to $D_{\mathrm{obs}}/D= 568$, where $D$ is the diffusion constant of the tracer molecules.
-The anomalous regime observed at long times with immobile obstacles (red curve) disappears as soon as $D_{\mathrm{obs}}/D \gtrsim 1.0$ (green curve).
-Hence, these results show that anomalous diffusion is not expected to be observed at long times scales (around $0.1 \mathrm{\;ms}$) as soon as the obstacles diffuse, even with diffusion coefficient comparable to that of the tracer molecule.
-Note that this point was already suggested in Ref.~\citep{Tremmel2003}, and partly in Ref.~\citep{Saxton1990}.
+Figure~\ref{fig:DiffObst} shows simulations similar to those of Fig.~\ref{fig:StaticObs} with obstacle density at the percolation threshold ($\theta=0.414$) but where obstacles move by Brownian diffusion with diffusion constant $D_{\rm obs}$.
+The reference curve in this figure is the red one, that corresponds to $D_{\rm obs}=0$ i.e. immobile obstacles.
+The diffusion coefficient of the obstacles then progressively increases up to $D_{\rm obs}/D_{\rm RW}= 1$.
+The anomalous regime observed at long times with immobile obstacles (red curve) becomes first transient when obstacle start to be mobile and vanishes as soon as $D_{\rm obs}/D_{\rm RW} > 0.005$ (green curve).
+Hence, according to these simulations, anomalous diffusion is not expected to persist at long times scales ( $>1 \mathrm{\;ms}$) as soon as the obstacles move with Brownian motion.
+Note that this point was already suggested in~\cite{Tremmel2003}, and partly in~\cite{Saxton1990}.

-However, diffusive obstacle movements are not the only possible ones.
-Figure~\ref{fig:MSDMov1}B shows simulations with obstacles that fluctuate around their equilibrium position.
-Note that in this figure, curves of the same color code for movements with identical mobility i.e. the same values of $\sigma_{\delta r}^2$ (see Methods).
-Comparing Fig. \ref{fig:MSDMov1}A \& B, it is clear that, with fluctuating movements, anomalous diffusion is more robust.
-In fact, with fluctuating obstacles, diffusion remains fully anomalous up to mobilities $\sigma_{\delta r}\approx1.0\mathrm{\;nm}$ which corresponds to $D_{\mathrm{obs}}/D= 5.7$ in the case of diffusive obstacles, i.e. a condition where the tracer movement is mostly Brownian.
-Thus, these results suggest that the transient diffusion regime could remain anomalous when obstacles fluctuate around equilibrium positions, even when these fluctuations are much larger than the mobility of the tracer molecule.
+However, diffusive obstacle movements are not the only possible movements for the obstacles.
+Because of their large size compared to that of the cell, obstacles may be restricted in their movements.
+Such restriction could as well be the result of stabilizing spatial interactions with each other.
+In other words, obstacles movement may be restricted to a confined subspace of the cell and not allowed to wander the whole cell space.
+This type of movement, described by an Ornstein-Uhlenbeck (OU) process, is studied in the following.